Covert learning and disclosure: Introduction

-\paragraph{Model outline.} Two players, a sender and a receiver, are initially equally uninformed about a binary (high or low) state.
-The sender can covertly and freely acquire information about the state and subsequently communicate with the receiver.
-The players have conflicting interests: the sender (weakly) benefits from inducing higher beliefs about the state in the receiver.
+Two players, a sender and a receiver, are initially uninformed about a binary state, taking values in $\{0,1\}$.
+They share a common prior belief $\overline{p} = 1/4$ that the state is $1$.
+The sender can covertly and freely acquire information about the state by privately choosing a signal---that is: a mean-$1/4$ distribution of posterior beliefs---and observing its realization.

-A key primitive of the model is the \emph{verifiability structure}, which describes what the sender can say to the receiver following any given outcome of her information acquisition.
-Formally, if the sender discovers that the state has a probability $s \in [0,1]$ of being high, she can send a message from the set $M(s)$ to the receiver.
+An important primitive of the model is the \emph{verifiability structure}, which describes what the sender can say to the receiver following any given outcome of her information acquisition.
+Formally, if the sender discovers that the state is $1$ with probability $s \in [0,1]$, she can send a message from the set $M(s)$ to the receiver. \footnote{The fact that the sender's posterior belief uniquely determines what she can communicate is an assumption of the model, discussed in detail in \Cref{sec:model:bdm}.}

-Extreme verifiability structures help illustrate the environment. $M(s) = \{s\}$ describes a situation in which the sender is obliged to report her findings truthfully.
-This captures, for example, settings in which the outcome of the sender's information acquisition is observed directly by the receiver or, alternatively, extremely stringent disclosure requirements.
-Conversely, if $M(s) = \bar{M}$ for some given (perhaps very large) set $\bar{M}$, what the sender learns does not constrain \emph{at all} what she can say to the receiver.
-This describes well settings in which `talk is cheap', which may arise because the sender's acquired information is entirely unverifiable.